gary-alway/sir-learn-a-lot/README.md

 ## DynamoDB tips and tricks

+- **always** develop locally first using localstack or DynamoDB local!
+Avoid pain and long feedback loops with outcomes that are tricky to debug
 - watch the videos in the [references section](#references) from Rick and Alex multiple times until the penny finally drops!
 - use [NoSQL workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) for modelling data and indexes
 - don't store large documents